 Costa Rica Turtles nest in Ostional Beach

-In January 16 000 animals arrived and in February 9000.
+On January 16 000 animals arrived and in February 9000.
 In March and April there were no arrivals, but in May over 8,000 made their nest.
-In July, 20,000 turtles returned to nest, and in September and October the arrival of turtles increased to 338,000 and 292,000 animals, respectively.
+In July, 20,000 turtles returned to nest.
+And in September and October, the arrival of turtles increased to 338,000 and 292,000 animals, respectively.

-“All these data are our official reference, but are the result of a scientific monitoring and research led by Costarian investigator Roldán Valverde, with support from the University of Louisiana,” said Brenes.
+“All these data are our official reference.
+But they are the result of scientific monitoring and research led by Costarian investigator Roldán Valverde, with support from the University of Louisiana,” said Brenes.

 According to the administrator, there are other methodologies for the study of the Atlantic Ridley on this beach that count all of the turtles that come, whenever each arrives.
 “With these other measures, the numbers may rise a lot,” he said.